• Skip to main content

 • Check your quiche at about 20 minutes to ensure the crust isn’t getting too brown.
 Cover the edges loosely with a small piece of foil if it is.

-• To make this recipe ahead, make and bake the quiche as directed, cool it, cover, and refrigerate.
-When reheating, loosely cover with foil and heat in a 325-degree oven for about 20 minutes.
+• To make this recipe ahead, make and bake the quiche as directed, cool it, cover it, and refrigerate.
+When reheating, loosely cover with foil and heat in a 325 °F degree oven for about 20 minutes.

-• Cover tightly with plastic wrap or foil and freeze for up to two months.
-Then, allow the quiche to thaw overnight in the refrigerator and reheat.
+• You can also freeze this dish after it is baked.
+Cover it tightly with plastic wrap or foil and freeze for up to two months.
+Then, allow it to thaw overnight in the refrigerator and reheat.

 • For the best results, before prebaking or blind baking the pie crust, generously prick the bottom and sides of the dough to keep it from puffing up as it bakes.

-• For the best results, place your pie crust on a baking sheet to par bake it, and then leave it on the baking sheet to bake it with the filling.
+• Always place your pie crust on a baking sheet to par-bake it, then leave it on the baking sheet to bake it with the filling.
 The aluminum pans frozen pie crusts come in are flimsy and will bend when you are placing them in the oven or trying to take them out.

 More egg recipes: